uhaciogullari/NLog.Interface/README.md

 ## License

-WcfClientBase is licensed under [MIT License](http://opensource.org/licenses/MIT "Read more about the MIT license form").
+NLog.Interface is licensed under [MIT License](http://opensource.org/licenses/MIT "Read more about the MIT license form").
 Refer to license.txt for more information.